pearmini/genji/docs/what-is-genji.md

 ## Executable Code Blocks

 In Genji, every fenced codeblock marked with `eval` in Genji is **executable**.
-Each code block should contain only one _statement_ or _expression_ in each codeblock.
+Each code block should contain only one _statement_ or _expression_.
 The evaluated result of the code block will be inspected and rendered into the document.

 For example, to render a red block: